CloudLabs-MOC/AI-102-AIEngineer/Instructions/14-bot-composer.md

 ## Task 3: Create a bot

-Now you're ready to use the Bot Framework Composer to create a bot.
+In this task, you will learn how to use the Bot Framework Composer to create a bot.

 ### Task 3.1: Create a bot and customize the "welcome" dialog flow